 Support arising from donated, or in-kind, goods, property, and services is recognized in the financial statements at its fair value.
 GAAP requires recognition of in-kind services, if such services (1) create or enhance nonfinancial assets or (2) require specialized skills and are provided by individuals possessing those skills, who would typically charge a fee.
-For the year ended June 30, 2018 there were greater amounts recorded in the accompanying financial statements for in-kind goods and services, respectively.
+For the year ended June 30, 2019 there were greater amounts recorded in the accompanying financial statements for in-kind goods and services, respectively.
 Habitat utilizes the services of outside volunteers to perform a variety of tasks that assist the Organization.
-The fair value of these services is not recognized in the accompanying financial statements since they do not meet the criteria for recognition under GAAP.
+The fair value of these services is not recognized in the accompanying financial statements for recognized in the accompanying financial statements for recognized in the accompanying financial statements since they do not meet the criteria for recognition under GAAP.